a-bagley/punkapi-net/README.md

 .Net client library for PUNK API (https://punkapi.com)

+See the [Demo](https://github.com/a-bagley/punkapi-net/blob/main/demo/PunkApiNetDemo/Program.cs) console app or follow the instructions below to get started.

 ## Configuration
 Punkapi-net can easily be configured for use with your .Net application using the Service Collections Extension Pattern.